-Currently a total of 39 temporal houses are being constructed in ward 1, 5, 6, 11, 18,19, 20, 31 & 33 to assist some of the beneficiaries that were identified through this programme.
+All 39 temporal houses have been completed in ward 1, 5, 6, 11, 18,19, 20, 31 & 33 to assist some of the beneficiaries that were identified through this programme.
+Another 21 are being constructed in ward 11 for people who were affected by "Elios".
 The permanent structures will be constructed using the OSS programme as the IA has been appointed.
 Priority will be given to the beneficiaries of these temporal structures.